3lvis/Performance/README.md

 # Sync Performance

-Simple sample project to test Sync's performance or loading 13 000 items including several deletes, inserts and updates.
+Simple sample project to test Sync's performance or loading  62 700 items.

 ## Running the project